 Spending more than their monthly income is why many people fall into debt.
 Creating a personal budget should be your priority to reverse this bad habit.

 Budgeting is the process of creating a plan on how to spend your money.
 There are two main reasons why you should create a budget:

 - To help you manage how much you earn

-- To help you figure your spending habits.
+- To help you figure out your spending habits.

 Why Budgeting Is Important

-Aside from helping you get out of debt, budgeting your monthly finances provides many important benefits in your life, such as being able to estimate when you can retire.
+Aside from helping you get out of debt, budgeting your monthly finances provides many essential benefits in your life, such as being able to estimate when you can retire.
 Here are a few other benefits of budgeting:

 1) Gives You An Opportunity To Work On Your Long-term Goals

 Drifting aimlessly through life is not beneficial for everyone.
-For sure, you’re working because you want to achieve something in the future.
+You’re sure working because you want to achieve something in the future.

 Are you planning to get a car or a house in the next few years?
 Are you planning on going on an extended vacation abroad?
 These things require a significant amount of money.
 Budgeting will help motivate you to save and achieve these goals.